 - The rep tells them they gave up too early, or weren’t using the shampoo ‘properly’ (or blame something else).

 The US Food and Drug Administration (FDA) has also apparently “received and is in the process of assessing 187 adverse event reports related to Monat products”.
 (As you can read below, 576 complaints have also been made to the Better Business Bureau.)
-Some customers have even launched lawsuits against MONAT (there are apparently three class action suits filed).
+Some customers have even launched lawsuits against MONAT (there are as may as nine suits currently filed).

 Here are just some of the experiences from MONAT customers on Trustpilot.
 From Kristi: